IAA-InvCodes/P-MILOS/README.md

 Different pixels in the field of view may have different wavelength grids (due, for example, to the telecentric or collimated setups of narrow-band filter imagers).
 A wavelength grid varying across the field of view can be specified as a 4-dimension array written in FITS format.
 The four dimensions are (line_index, x,y, lambda).
 The first dimension contains the index of the line in the atomic parameter file.
 Only one line can be inverted at a time with P-MILOS, so the number of elements in the first dimension is always one.
 For each pixel (x,y), the array of observed wavelengths must be given.

-If all pixels use the same wavelength grid, the FITS file should contain a 2-dimesion array with (1, n_lambdas) elements.
+If all pixels use the same wavelength grid, the FITS file should contain a 2-dimension array with (1, n_lambdas) elements.
 Again, the first dimension contains the line index and the second the observed wavelengths.

 #### Model atmosphere file (.mod)

 Files with extension **.mod** are ASCII file containing the parameters of a Milne-Eddington model atmosphere.
 They are used in three situations:

-1. To specify the initial model atmosphere in an inversion
+1. To specify the model atmosphere in a spectral synthesis
-2. To store the best-fit model atmosphere resulting from the inversion of a profile provided as a **.per** file.
+2. To specify the initial model atmosphere in an inversion
-3. To specify the model atmosphere in a spectral synthesis
+3. To store the best-fit model atmosphere resulting from the inversion of a profile provided as a **.per** file.

 The following is an example of a model atmosphere file that can be used for the Fe I 6173 A line in the quiet Sun: